Sighery/dotfiles/README.md

 Some systems might have it's own directories with bootstrap scripts among other utils.
 You might find its own README explaining the utils.
 Or you might just have to check the scripts themselves to see what they'll do.

+One example of this are my Atom utils.
+If you look inside the `dotfiles` folder, you might see the following files: `atom-packages.list`, `atom-themes.list`, and `atom-packages.sh`.

+I keep an up to date list of my currently used Atom packages and themes.
+These files aren't included with my Dotdrop `config.yaml` since they're not dotfiles meant to be anywhere.
+However, on my `d_atom` config, I have a pre-action executing the `atom-packages.sh` script that will take care of installing any new packages in a system with Atom, reading the packages and themes it needs to install from the previous `.list` files.
+Then, after that pre-action is done, Dotdrop will then symlink actual Atom dotfiles and so I'll have my Atom quickly set up and configured to my liking.